 - Readiness does not necessarily fit with the technology maturity

-As you can see, the Technology Readiness Level (TRL) is extremely useful in the technology development.
-It because a crucial factor for increasing the productivity by making it easier to assess the modern technologies.
-Almost all important tech industries make use of the TRLs in their operations.
+As you can see, the Technology Readiness Level (TRL) is extremely useful in technology development.
+Because, it is a crucial factor for increasing productivity by making it easier to assess modern technologies.
+Almost all important tech industries make use of TRLs in their operations.

 If you don’t know, the Technology Readiness Levels were originally conceived at NASA in 1974.
 Then, formally defined in 1989.
-Since then, different industries or organizations such as Oil & Gas Industries, European Commission, European Space Agency (ESA), U.S. Department of Defense (DoD) defined the term in their own ways.
-They are suitable for specific tech streams in their on paths.
+Since then, different industries or organizations such as Oil & Gas Industries, the European Commission, the European Space Agency (ESA), U.S. Department of Defense (DoD) defined the term in their own ways.
+They are suitable for specific tech streams in their own paths.

-So, now you know what is TRL (Technology Readiness Level) and its definition.
+So, now you know what is TRL (Technology Readiness Level), its definition, application, and a lot more.